-SSDs deployed for caching in CEPH OSD servers, whether for caching / journaling or primary storage, are not very effective from a performance point of view.
-The problem lies not in the SSDs, but because they are deployed at a point in the IO path that is downstream (in relation to VMs that run end user applications) of where the IO bottleneck is.
-This post looks at the performance shortcoming of CEPH when connected to ESXi hosts, and its solution.
+SSDs deployed in CEPH OSD servers, whether for caching / journaling or primary storage, are not very effective from a performance point of view.
+The problem lies not in the SSDs, but because they are deployed at a point in the IO path that is downstream (in relation to VMs that run user applications) of where the IO bottleneck is.
+This post looks at this performance shortcoming of CEPH when connected to ESXi hosts, and its solution.

 There are two options for improving the performance of CEPH.

 Option 1 is to deploy SSDs in CEPH OSD servers, whether they be for journaling, read caching, or primary storage(all-flash CEPH).

-Option 2 is to deploy SSDs and host side caching software in the VMware hosts (that connect to CEPH over iSCSI) along with host side caching software, that then automatically caches reads and writes to the in-VMware host SSD from VMware Datastores created on CEPH volumes.
+Option 2 is to deploy SSDs and host side caching software in the VMware hosts, that are connected to CEPH.
+The host side caching software then caches reads and writes to the in-VMware host SSD from VMware Datastores that reside on CEPH volumes.

-Below are reasons for why we recommend that you go with Option 2.
+Below are reasons for why we recommend Option 2 above.